 TIPS FROM A REAL BRIDE-TURNED-TRAVEL AGENT

-In this episode of the Be All Inclusive podcast, we sat down with Taylor Martz, owner of Vibe Thrive Travel, to talk about one of the most emotional (and important) wedding decisions: choosing who captures your big day.
-Taylor brings a rare perspective—she was a BAI bride first, and now she helps other couples plan their own dream weddings.
-Here's what she (and the rest of our team!) want every couple to know about finding the right photographer.
+In this episode of the Be All Inclusive podcast, we sat down with Taylor Martz, owner of Vibe Thrive Travel, to talk about what couples should know before choosing who captures their big day.
+Taylor brings a unique perspective because she was a BAI bride first, and now she helps other couples plan their own destination weddings.

 RESORT VS. INDEPENDENT PHOTOGRAPHER